Santa Maria Capua Vetere: Main sights

-The principal landmark within Santa Maria Capua Vetere itself is the basilica of Santa Maria Maggiore, which, according to tradition, was founded by Pope Symmachus in the 5th century.
+The other principal landmark within Santa Maria Capua Vetere is the basilica of Santa Maria Maggiore, which, according to tradition, was founded by Pope Symmachus (the city's Patron saint) in the 5th century.
 The original structure featured a single nave, but was expanded in 787 by the Lombard prince Arechis II of Benevento.
 A further renovation took place in 1666 under Cardinal Robert Bellarmine, adding two additional aisles.
 The church's current Late Baroque appearance results from restoration works carried out between 1742 and 1788, during which the original mosaic decoration in the apse was unfortunately destroyed.